Current portfolio

 Overview

+Headquartered in Brussels, Belgium, TCR is the largest independent lessor of airport ground support equipment (“GSE”).
+It operates at more than 230 airports across more than 20 countries.
 Since inception, TCR has defined the market for leased GSE, providing high quality assets and a full service leasing, maintenance and fleet management offering to its clients, which are predominantly independent ground handling companies, airlines and airports.
 This enables GSE operators to concentrate on their core business of ground handling.
-The GSE that TCR provides is critical infrastructure, without which some of Europe’s busiest airports could not operate.

 Recent developments